decomplecting/blag/_posts/2015-09-12-thought-leadership-delenda-est.markdown

 But this isn't a psychoanalytic seminar, so let's leave that in parentheses for the moment.

-The concept of a "thought leader" &mdash n&eacutee expert &mdash is a lie of demagoguery that has absorbed all the truth of the "leadership of ideas".
+The concept of a "thought leader" - what we just once called an "expert" - is a lie of demagoguery that has absorbed all the truth of the "leadership of ideas".
 It is the modern method of making gods out of men, sapping our humility and our subservience to the ideas that should indeed lead us.